mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 ## sx prop

-When you use the short-hand syntax inside the `sx` prop, Joy will try to resolve the value from `theme.vars.*`.
-You can use `.` notation to get the value of an object.
+When using the short-hand syntax inside the `sx` prop, Joy UI will try to resolve the value from `theme.vars.*`.
+You can use the `.` notation to get the value of an object.

 ```js
 <Chip